bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="asr"></a> ASR

 ASR is AR (if triggered) or ASR (Attack, Sustain, Release -- if gated) envelope generator.
 It has CV inputs for the attack and release times (if CVs are used, they are attenuated by the corresponding knob values).
-The sustain level may be set by the small knob marked S.  The attack and release segments have an exponential shape by default, but can be made linear with the LIN toggle.
+The sustain level may be set by the small knob marked S.  The attack and release segments are curved by default, but can be made linear with the LIN toggle.

 _Polyphony:_ <a href="#polyphony">polyphonic</a>, with channels defined by the TRIG input.